What Is 1/3 of 16?

 So, what is 1/3 of 16?
 It’s 16/3, or 5 and 1/3.
 It’s a simple calculation, but it’s a great example of how math works in real life.
 Whether you’re cooking, splitting things, or just curious, understanding fractions opens up a world of possibilities.

 Next time you see a fraction, don’t roll your eyes.
-Still, think of it as a tool, not a hurdle.
+Plus, think of it as a tool, not a hurdle.
 And who knows?
 Maybe you’ll start seeing math in places you never imagined.
 After all, the world is full of 1/3s, 1/2s, and all sorts of numbers waiting to be understood.

 ## Why It Matters / Why People Care